-All skills, concepts and background knowledge that students would need will be covered in years 7 and 8.
+All skills, concepts and background knowledge that students would need will be covered in Year 7, 8 and 9.
 IGCSE Science involves studying concepts in more detail therefore requires a greater understanding of topics and application of knowledge gained which needs to be complemented with analytical and experimental skills.

-At the end of three year's study, students will sit the IGCSE exam as Core or Extended doing three papers for each.
+At the end of the two year's study, students will sit the IGCSE exam as Core or Extended doing three papers for each.